 Good corporate governance and corporate management shall reduce business-related risk, while the company’s resources shall be utilised in an effective and sustainable manner.
 The Group shall achieve its goals through further development of first-class competency centres, deliveries of market-leading systems, and products and services in its international market segments, as well as by operating in an ethical, sustainable and socially responsible manner.
 KONGSBERG is listed on the Oslo Stock Exchange and is subject to Norwegian securities legislation and stock exchange regulations.

-How we understand the concept
+How KONGSBERG understands the concept

-Corporate governance deals with issues and principles associated with the segregation of roles between the governing bodies in a company, and the responsibility and authority assigned to each body.
-Good corporate governance is characterised by responsible interaction between owners, the Board of Directors and management, as seen from a long-term productive
+Corporate governance deals with issues and principles associated with the distribution of roles between the governing bodies in a company, and the responsibility and authority assigned to each body.
+Good corporate governance is distinguished by responsible interaction between owners, the Board and management, seen in a long-term productive

-Treatment of the topic in 2011
+Treatment of the topic in 2015

 The topic of corporate governance is subject to annual evaluations and discussions by the corporate Board.
 Amongst

 other things, the Group’s management documents are reviewed and revised annually.